Why Study English?

 Wheaton in England is an opportunity to study English literature and writing while immersed in traveling throughout England.
 The program emphasizes both study and travel, offering a two-month program and up to ten credits with stays in London, Oxford, and the Lake District.

 Sigma Tau Delta

 The International English Honor Society known as Sigma Tau Delta has a local chapter at Wheaton, conferring distinction on members and promoting all aspects of the study of English.
 The organization maintains high standards for academic excellence and exemplary character traits as requirements for membership.

 The Writing Center collaborates with students across the disciplines to instill the habits, skills, and commitment conducive to effective writing.
 English majors can apply to work on the staff, which constitutes paid employment and a great resume builder.

 - The English major with Literature concentration includes a solid overview of classical, British, and American literature and allows you choices within a range of categories from period courses, figure courses, and special topics.
 All students take a senior seminar, which focuses on the interrelationship of literature and theory from a Christian perspective.

 - The English major with Teaching concentration provides a clearly articulated curriculum leading to state certification in teaching English.
 Students take a specialized set of courses in both English and education.
+As a part of the program, students enroll in courses in English teaching methods and in the methods and pedagogy of teaching writing.
 All candidates for this program spend time in the schools observing, doing methods practicum, and student teaching.

 Consult the course catalog for full listing of current courses available in this field.